 And they have a major surprise coming, a major disaster.
 That’s in the next book, Crimes and Survivors.

 Q: Alexander and Perdita both know how much she has sacrificed in the name of their marriage and family.
 In fact, this knowledge threatens to destroy their marriage.
 Will Perdita ever reconcile herself to what she has lost?

 SS: No, nor should she!
 This book gives Perdita not enough to do, because she has an eight-month-old baby.
 Anyone who’s been through that knows that your personal agenda’s in abeyance, and the most loving mother loses something of herself for a time—and can resent it.
 She’ll get it back.

 There’s another issue, which didn’t make it into the book though I desperately wanted it to.
 Perdita isn’t “a citizen of the country.”
 She can’t vote.
 She doesn’t even have control over which country she’s a citizen of.
 When she married Reisden, she became Austrian.
 When he becomes French, she becomes French.
 The poor woman has been a citizen of three countries in two years, and as a good American, she’s getting a little annoyed.

 What 1 have discovered about writing series of books about the same characters is that you’ve got to change focus as they do or you’re overwhelmed with backstory.
 For the moment, Reisden’s story is finished; he’s got what he wants, he’s happy.
 Perdita, on the other hand, has a great deal still to fight for and to learn.
 And something potentially really horrible is going to happen to her, and to her relationship with America.

-You’ll see more of that in the next book.
+You’ll see more of that in Crimes and Survivors.